RuisSoftware/FiveM-Resources-2024/README.md

 Your help is much appreciated in a pull request!

 We did not make any of these scripts.
 We do not take any credits.
-Did we forget to mention you?
-Then let us know!
+Did we forget to mention you in the credits?
+Then let us know in our Discord server or create an issue!

 > Read other support files to make esx_inventoryhud work with esx_policejob and esx_property!